tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 finish :: Need '[] t ⊸ Unrestricted (Packed [t])
 ```

-Buffers are filled with "constructors":
+To construct a tree, we use constructor-like functions (though,
+because we are construting the tree top-down, the arrows are in the
+opposite direction of regular constructors):

 ```haskell
 leaf :: Int -> Need (Tree':r) t ⊸ Need r t
 branch :: Need (Tree':r) ⊸ Need (Tree':Tree':r)
 ```

-Finally (or initially!) we need to allocate a buffer.
+Finally (or initially!) we need to allocate an array.
 The following
-pattern expresses that the buffer _must_ be used linearly:
+idiom expresses that the array _must_ be used linearly:

 ```haskell
 alloc :: (Need '[Tree] Tree ⊸ Unrestricted r) ⊸ Unrestricted r